Richard Benyon: House of Commons

-Benyon stood down as Member of Parliament for Newbury at the 2019 United Kingdom general election.
+Benyon stood down as Member of Parliament for Newbury at the 2019 general election citing disagreements over Brexit.

 House of Lords

-In January 2021, Benyon was raised to the House of Lords by Prime Minister Boris Johnson, styled Baron Benyon, of Englefield in the Royal County of Berkshire.
+Benyon was appointed to the House of Lords by Prime Minister Boris Johnson in late 2020.
+He was created Baron Benyon, of Englefield in the Royal County of Berkshire, on 26 January 2021.

-On 13 May 2021, Lord Benyon was made Parliamentary Under-Secretary of State for Rural Affairs and Biosecurity, following the resignation of Lord Gardiner of Kimble.
-On 25 October 2022 Rishi Sunak promoted him and appointed him as a Minister of State at the Department for Environment, Food and Rural Affairs.
+On 13 May 2021, Benyon was made Parliamentary Under-Secretary of State for Rural Affairs and Biosecurity following the resignation of Lord Gardiner of Kimble.
+On 25 October 2022, Prime Minister Rishi Sunak appointed Benyon a minister of state at the Department for Environment, Food and Rural Affairs, in which role he served until the 2024 general election.

+Benyon became a crossbencher in the House of Lords on 10 September 2024.

 Philanthropy

-Benyon is a patron of the charity, Berkshire Vision, a charity dedicated to supported the visually impaired in the county.
+Benyon is a patron of the charity Berkshire Vision, a charity dedicated to supporting the visually impaired in the county.